MicrosoftDocs/cpp-docs/docs/c-runtime-library/format-specification-syntax-printf-and-wprintf-functions.md

 ||When it's used with the `g` or `G` format, the `#` flag forces the output value to contain a decimal point and prevents the truncation of trailing zeros.<br /><br /> Ignored when used with `c`, `d`, `i`, `u`, or `s`.|Decimal point appears only if digits follow it.
 Trailing zeros are truncated.|

 ## <a name="width"></a> Width specification
-In a format specification, the second optional field is the width specification.
+In a conversion specification, the second optional field is the width specification.
 The *width* argument is a non-negative decimal integer that controls the minimum number of characters that are output.
 If the number of characters in the output value is less than the specified width, blanks are added to the left or the right of the values—depending on whether the left-alignment flag (`-`) is specified—until the minimum width is reached.
-If *width* is prefixed by 0, leading zeros are added to integer or floating-point conversions until the minimum width is reached, except when conversion is to an infinity or NAN.
+If *width* is prefixed by 0, leading zeros are added to integer or floating-point conversions until the minimum width is reached, except when conversion is to an infinity or NaN.

  The width specification never causes a value to be truncated.
 If the number of characters in the output value is greater than the specified width, or if *width* is not given, all characters of the value are output, subject to the [precision](../c-runtime-library/precision-specification.md) specification.